Undergraduate Academic Programs / Departments / Courses

 This course introduces students to the basic elements used in the construction of films, such as narrative structure, editing, and mise en scène.
 Through the exploration of techniques specific to film, as well as other more general narrative strategies, students develop visual literacy skills.
 They learn how to understand and write about the medium of film and the particular films studied.
 The films screened cover a variety of styles and come from a variety of periods.

-Three lecture hours a week and one screening every two weeks
+Three lecture hours a week

 2240 SCIENCE FICTION